thavinb/AmpRecon/README.md

 ![speciation_flowchart](./speciation_flow.png)
 *Figure 2: The Workflow used in the speciation stage of GRC creation*

 The final processing stage computes the complexity of infection for each sample, which is reported as the estimated number of unique parasite genotypes found in the sample.
-Information on clinically significant loci, the sample barcode, the species detection results, and the complexity of infection are all reported in the primary `<run_id>_GRC.txt`.
+Information on clinically significant loci, the sample barcode, the species detection results, and the complexity of infection are all reported in the `<run_id>_GRC.txt`.

 [**(&uarr;)**](#contents)